0NikhilSingh5/aws-cloud-resume/README.md

 * Scales automatically with no management overhead

 ### Infrastructure as Code (IaC)
-* Defines all the resources
+* Defines all the resources as code using Terraform.